SajithAravindan/RegexTutorial/README.md

 # Regex Tutorial
 This is a tutorial that explains how a specific regular expression, or regex, functions by breaking down each part of the expression and describing what it does.
+The following regular expression can be used for matching emails.
+One use for this code is that it can be used to validate to make sure that an email follows the correct format.

 ## Description